tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 On the other hand this becomes a total nightmare when you are working with several libraries, all written by different programmers who each have their own way of doing all things.
 You have to learn each of the different approaches to efficiently navigate and understand each author's code.
-Also it may make it tricky for some of the libraries to happily interact with each other.
+Also, it may make it tricky for some of the libraries to happily interact with each other.

 So for the reasons just mentioned, programmers get together is groups and